By Russell Louie – Optimum Choices, LLC

 The similarity to humans made horses and dogs ideal test subjects for essential oil research in the early 1900’s.
 There are more case histories and research done on horses and dogs than any other animal.
 Because of the resurgence in aromatherapy today, our other domestic animals such as cats, birds, hamsters, gerbils, etc. are now being treated with essential oils and our volume of case histories is accumulating.
-One case reported by a veterinarian was a cat found listless, unable to walk or crawl, after the owner applied just one drop of undiluted peppermint oil to the cat’s stomach.
-The vet’s diagnosis was a mysterious case of poisoning, and administered fluids and prescribed a two day stay in the clinic.
+One case, reported by a veterinarian, was a cat found listless and unable to walk or even crawl, after the owner applied just one drop of undiluted peppermint oil to the cat’s stomach.
+The vet’s diagnosis was a mysterious case of poisoning, and administered fluids and prescribed a two-day stay in the clinic.
 Fortunately, the cat finally was able to go home.
-Another case concerned a cat that was distressed, disoriented and hypothermic after it was bathed in citronella oil.
+Another case concerned a cat that was distressed, disoriented and hypothermic (cold) after it was bathed in citronella oil.
 The cat was washed to remove any essential oils and given I.V. fluids, but it went into shock, its temperature rose, and it exhibited abnormal movements.
 Unfortunately, the cat had to be euthanized.

 Because of such extreme cases some aromatherapists advocate never using any essential oils on cats.
 On the other end of the spectrum, therapeutic-grade essential oils have been credited with saving a cat’s life from blood clots and cardiomyopathy (a heart disease).

 An excellent reference is a book by Kristen Leigh Bell, who did her masters thesis on aromatherapy and animals, entitled Holistic Aromatherapy for Animals (2002, Findhorn Press).
-Kristen’s book provides many case studies and practical research.
+Even though it’s a bit dated, Kristen’s book provides many case studies and practical research, and is the best resource for pet parents.
 Like Kristen, I believe in a moderate practice of using aromatherapy with animals.
 The following is a compilation of my research.
 You’ll have to form your own opinion as to what is appropriate for you and your companion animals.